johan-gras/johan-gras.github.io/projects/indoortracking.md

 - Movement detection : either based on a temporal difference of images or on a difference with a reference.

-...The first, is an absolute difference of images at time $t$ and $t-1$, then a threshold is applied to detect the presence of movement.
+   The first, is an absolute difference of images at time $t$ and $t-1$, then a threshold is applied to detect the presence of movement.

 ...The latter, is doing the same absolute-thresholded difference between the image at time $t$ and a reference image.
 This reference image need to be as close as possible to the fixed background.
 Therefore, the temporal mean or temporal median image is used as the reference image.